danielbrodin/atom-open-in/README.md

 # Open In {app}

+Why have one specific package for opening the current project in the terminal, another one for the Finder and a third for the GitHub application when you know which applications you use?

-A package for opening the current project or file in the application of your choice.
+**Open In** is a package for opening the current project or file in the application of your choice.

 ## Installation
 `apm install open-in` or search for it in the package manager.